 The requirements for patent registration are different from the trademark registration.
 An inventor may appoint an attorney to represent him or her for patent registration in Nigeria.

 In conclusion, it would be important to mention that there are several benefits accrued to the registration of the trademark and patent in Nigeria.
 Such benefit includes brand and identity protection from any infringement.
 Additionally, an owner of a trademark can sell or lease out his or her trademark to another person or organization if the owner chooses in future.
 It is also possible for the owner of a trademark to allow certain persons or organizations to use his or her registered trademark with him or her in future.

 NOTE: RESOLUTION LAW FIRM ASSISTS IN THE REGISTRATION OF TRADEMARKS AND PATENTS IN NIGERIA.
-YOU CAN CONTACT US VIA THE ABOVE CONTACT DETAILS FOR ASSISTANCE!
+YOU CAN CONTACT US VIA THE BELOW CONTACT DETAILS FOR ASSISTANCE!

 Please follow and like us: